 Plagiarism and Cheating: Students are expected to do their own work on all projects, quizzes, assignments, examinations, and papers.
-Failure to comply with this policy will result in an F for the assignment and can result in an F for the course if circumstances warrant.
+Failure to comply with this policy will result in an F (grade of zero) for the assignment and can result in an F for the course if circumstances warrant.